murillo128/codec-agnostic-rtp-payload-format/codec-agnostic-rtp-payload-format.md

 In order to reduce the number of payload type in the SDP exchange, a single payload type code for the generic packetization can be used for all negotiated media formats.
 That requires to identify the original payload type code of the frame negotiated media format, called the associated payload type (APT) hereunder.
-The APT value is the payload type code of the associated format passed to the rtp generic packetizer before any transformation is applied.
+The APT value is the payload type code of the associated format passed to the generic Media Packetizer before any transformation is applied.

 The APT value is sent in a dedicated header extension.
 The payload of this header extension can be encoded using either the one-byte or two-byte header defined in [[RFC5285]].